dunglas/frankenphp/docs/config.md

 - ``include`` will only apply to excluded files
 - If ``include`` is defined, exclude will default to '\.', excluding all directories and files containing a dot
-- ``exclude`` currently does not work properly on [some linux systems](https://github.com/emcrisostomo/fswatch/issues/247) since it sometimes excludes the watched directory itself
+- Excluding all files with ``exclude`` currently does not work properly on [some linux systems](https://github.com/emcrisostomo/fswatch/issues/247)
+- When watching a lot of files (10.000+), you might need to increase the limit of open files allowed by your system.
+  The watcher will fail with an error message if the limit is reached.
+It's also possible to fall back to the `poll` monitor type, which consumes more CPU but should work on any system.
-- directories can also be relative (to where the frankenphp process was started from)
+- Directories can also be relative (to where the frankenphp process was started from)
 - Be wary about watching files that are created at runtime (like logs), since they might cause unwanted worker restarts.

 The file watcher is based on [fswatch](https://github.com/emcrisostomo/fswatch).